swcarpentry/website/_posts/2018/02/2018-02-05-why-carpentrycon.md

 [Registrations are open now](https://www.eventbrite.com/e/carpentrycon-2018-tickets-42447719271).

 For those whose pleas fall on unsympathetic ears, we hope to be able to offer *some* level of travel subsidy.
 However, we have not yet finalised the budget for that.
 If you buy a ticket and then find you are unable to afford to come, you can get a refund.
-If you buy a ticket, you can also still apply for travel assistance.
-More on all this once we finalise our arrangements.
+If you buy a ticket, that will not disqualify you from applying for travel assistance once we open that up.
+We will post more information on all this once we finalise our arrangements.